joa-quim/GMTjl_doc/documentation/modules/text.md

     where the arguments have the same meaning.

 - **([text], x=?, y=?)**\
-    As a third alternative provide the inpute data in a form of a string vector and `x` and `y` vector coordinates, or just a `x=mat` where `mat` is *MxN* matix.
+    As a third alternative provide the input data in a form of a string vector and `x` and `y` vector coordinates, or just a `x=mat` where `mat` is *MxN* matix.

 Optional Arguments